Voices:The Resurrection of the Palestinian Cause: Al-Aqsa Fl...

 The Impact on “Israel’s” Military

-The sheer scale of the assault, coupled with continued missile threats from Gaza and Hezbollah in Lebanon, has stretched “Israel's defense” capabilities to their limits.
-While the Iron Dome and other missile defense systems have intercepted many incoming rockets, the volume and intensity of the attacks have overwhelmed these defenses, depleting “Israel’s” resources at an unsustainable rate.
+The sheer scale of the assault, coupled with continued missile threats from Gaza and Hezbollah in Lebanon, has stretched “Israel’s” military capabilities to their limits.
+While the Iron Dome and other missile systems have intercepted many incoming rockets, the volume and intensity of the attacks have overwhelmed these defenses, depleting “Israel’s” resources at an unsustainable rate.

 As a result, “Israel” has increasingly turned to the United States and its Western allies for military assistance.
 This dependency has included the provision of intelligence, ammunition, and support in intercepting missiles from Hezbollah and Iran.
 The reliance on external powers challenges “Israel’s” image as a self-sufficient military force capable of protecting itself and its regional allies.
 Now, “Israel” itself is seeking protection and assistance, highlighting the limitations of its military capabilities in the face of sustained conflict.